peterkeen/sequins/README.md

 In addition, it can take these arguments:

 * `then` (always required) this tells delay which step to run next
-* `at` specifies a time relative to the user's local timezone to run the next step
+* `at` specifies a time relative to the target's local timezone to run the next step
 * `only` limits what days to send on.
 Currently the only valid option is `:weekdays`

 ### Trigger a Sequence